Adrian Sutil

-Sutil started karting at the age of 14 and moved into single seater racing in 2002 in the Swiss Formula Ford series where he won the title.
+Born and raised in Starnberg, Sutil started karting aged 14 and moved into single seater racing in 2002 in the Swiss Formula Ford series where he won the title.
 He moved up into Formula Masters Austria and started 1 race before stepping into Formula BMW ADAC in 2003.
 Sutil then raced in the Formula 3 Euroseries where he was the runner-up to Lewis Hamilton in 2005.
 He went to Japan in 2006 to race in the All-Japan Formula Three Championship and also finished 3rd in the Macau Grand Prix.

 Having been involved in the Midland F1 test team, Sutil was promoted to a race seat for the new Spyker F1 team in 2007.
 Sutil continued to race with the team under their new guise Force India in 2008 where he remained until 2011.
 Having made his return to the sport in 2013 again with Force India, he competed in the 2014 season with the Sauber team.
+Sutil holds the record for the most career starts without a podium finish (128).